epoch/tallboy/README.md

 )
 ```

 9. Most components in tallboy can be invoked separately.
-The design philosophy is inspired by how web browsers render HTML.
+The design philosophy is inspired by how web browsers renders HTML.

 ```
 ┌───────────────────────────────────────────────────────────┐